AGRINFO AGRINFO logo

 What is changing and why?

 Certain pesticides do not require maximum residue levels (MRLs) because their use does not lead to residues that pose a risk to consumers.
-The European Union (EU) has added Betabaculovirus phoperculellae and elemental iron to the list of pesticides that do not require MRLs, and has confirmed that rape seed oil will remain in that list.
+The European Union (EU) has added the following substances to the list of pesticides that do not require MRLs:

 • Allium fistulosum, processed